Kintan Saha

 kintansaha.jpg

 I am currently a third-year undergraduate (rising junior) pursuing a B.Tech in Mathematics and Computing at the Indian Institute of Science (IISc), Bengaluru.
-My current GPA (till end of semester 4) is 9.3/10.0
+My current GPA (till end of semester 5) is 9.4/10.0.
+I am within the top 5% of my cohort.

 My research interests lie in Reinforcement Learning, with a focus on Stochastic Approximation methods and establishing theoretical guarantees for learning algorithms, as well as in theoretical aspects of generative models, particularly of Diffusion Models.
 I am also interested in 3D Computer Vision, especially in 3D Scene Reconstruction and Novel View Synthesis.